katholiek-onderwijs-vlaanderen/sri4node/README.md

 If any of these functions rejects its promise, the client will receive 403 Forbidden.
 2. Generate a `SELECT COUNT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
 3. Execute a `SELECT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
 The `query` functions are executed if they appear in the request URL as parameters.
+The `query` section can also define a `default` function.
+It is this default function that will be called if no other query function was registered.
 4. Retrieve the results, and expand if necessary (i.e. generate a JSON document for the result row - and add it as `$$expanded`).
 See the [SRI specification][sri-specs-list-resources] for more details.
 5. Build a list resource with a `$$meta` section + a `results` section.